microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 Instead of OpenID, most enterprise apps use OAuth plus a graph API to identify an individual user.
 In this demo, we will demonstrate how to use OAuth to obtain access to graph API and use the API to identifying the accessor.

 This demo does not include any threat models and is designed for educational purpose only.
 When you design a production system, threat-modelling is an important task to make sure your system is secure and provide a way to quickly identify potential source of data breaches.
-IETF [RFC 6819](https://tools.ietf.org/html/rfc6819) is a good starting point for threat-modelling when using OAuth 2.0.
+IETF [RFC 6819](https://tools.ietf.org/html/rfc6819) and [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-00#section-9.4) is a good starting point for threat-modelling when using OAuth 2.0.

 # Test out the hosted sample